 HipSilver's showcase of inspirational people from the silver generation who are living life fully and brightly.

-Robin Tattersall... doctor, surgeon, sailor, fashion model, adventurer and humanitarian, sailed the Atlantic in the Rolex Transatlantic Challenge to celebrate his 75th birthday and to top that Dr. Tattersall ran in the Greek marathon to celebrate his 80th birthday, coming in at the tail end, but the crowds stayed on to cheer him across the finish line.
+Robin Tattersall, doctor, surgeon, sailor, fashion model, adventurer, and humanitarian, sailed the Atlantic in the Rolex Transatlantic Challenge to celebrate his 75th birthday and, to top that, ran in the Greek marathon to celebrate his 80th birthday, coming in at the tail end, but the crowds stayed on to cheer him across the finish line.

-Robin Tattersall, a plastic surgeon specializing in aesthetic, reconstructive and general surgery lives on Tortola in the British Virgin Island and was awarded, in 2001, the OBE for outstanding public service by Her Majesty Queen Elizabeth II.
-The honor of becoming an Officer of the Most Excellent Order of the British Empire cited Dr. Tattersall for his remarkable service to the BVI for well over 45 years.
+Dr. Tattersall, a plastic surgeon specializing in aesthetic, reconstructive, and general surgery lives on Tortola in the British Virgin Islands and was awarded, in 2001, the O.B.E. for outstanding public service by Her Majesty, Queen Elizabeth II.
+The Most Excellent Order of the British Empire cited Dr. Tattersall for his remarkable service to the B.V.I. for well over 45 years when he received the honor of becoming an Officer.
 Getting to this honor is quite a story in itself.

-Robin was born in England, educated at Manchester Grammar School, and after a two year stint in the army he entered Cambridge University in 1945 where he began studying medicine.
-His extra curricula's included playing rugby and sailing, both of which he has done his entire life.
+Robin was born in England, educated at Manchester Grammar School, and, after a two year stint in the army, he entered Cambridge University in 1945, where he began studying medicine.
+His extra curricula included playing rugby and sailing, both of which he has done his entire life.
 As a child, he began sailing the waters of Northern Wales at the yacht club his grandfather co-founded.
-He played Rugby for the London Scottish team and after moving to the Caribbean, founded the BVI Rugby/Football Club.
+He played Rugby for the London Scottish team and, after moving to the Caribbean, founded the B.V.I.
+Rugby/Football Club.

 He fell in love with the Islands and found a surgeon's position in the Caribbean, becoming Government Surgeon for the British Virgin Islands.
-Dr. Tattersall sailed his own boat, going from island to island offering his medical services for lack of clinics.
-It is rumored that Dr. T, as he is affectionately known, delivered a quarter of the population of the BVI.
+Dr. Tattersall sailed his own boat, going from island to island, offering medical services for the lack of clinics.
+It is rumored that Dr. T, as he is affectionately known, delivered to a quarter of the population of the B.V.I.

-Robin decided to stay permanently in the BVI and founded the Bougainvillea Clinic doing plastic surgery.
+Robin decided to stay permanently in the B.V.I. and founded the Bougainvillea Clinic for plastic surgery.
 Celebrities came to the Caribbean for a month and returned home looking positively fabulous.
-The clinic known as the "Purple Palace" by the locals, was one of the only hospitals in the islands.
-Dr. Tattersall took care of the people in the BVI for over 2 decades, often without charging for his services.
-He was often first responder to island disasters in the Caribbean, the first doctor into Dominica after Hurricane David, and he worked in mission hospitals for months at a time in Haiti, donating his operating services.
+The clinic, known as the "Purple Palace" by the locals, was one of the only hospitals on the islands.
+Dr. Tattersall took care of the people in the B.V.I. for over 2 decades, often without charging for his services.
+He was often first-responder to island disasters in the Caribbean, arrived first at Dominica after Hurricane David, and he worked in mission hospitals for months at a time in Haiti, donating his operating services.

-He has sailed for the BVI in two Olympic Games 1984 and 1992 and sailed in international Caribbean races, and is a member of the New York, the Royal Thames, and the Royal BVI Yacht clubs.
+He has sailed for the B.V.I. in two Olympic Games, 1984 and 1992, sailed in international Caribbean races, and is a member of the New York, the Royal Thames, and the Royal BVI Yacht clubs.

-We at HipSilver salute Dr. Robin Tattersall, who at 85 years old is a true Sterling Silver and a shining example that a life lived fully and helping others, prolongs and makes our own life richer and more fulfilling.
+We at HipSilver salute Dr. Robin Tattersall who, at 85 years-old, is a true Sterling Silver and a shining example of how a life lived fully and helping others prolongs and enriches our own lives.
 Well done Dr. Robin Tattersall.